richardm/richardm.github.io/docs/principles/index.md

 - **Practice disconfirmation.** Whether you want to hire someone or pass, look for evidence that you're wrong.
 - **Only hire people who bring up the average for their role and level.**
 - **Hire for skills that are not easily taught.** If someone has demonstrated they can master one programming framework, it is likely they can master another.
 Unless you truly need an expert in that framework, it should not be a reason to disqualify them.
-- Hire people who are focused on their team’s success.
+- ~~Hire people who are focused on their team’s success.~~ Redundant.
-- **Past action is the best predictor of future behavior.**
+- **Past behavior is the best predictor of future behavior.**
 > “People can change, but the best predictor of future actions is someone’s past actions.” - John Kotter

 ## Principles for Building Effective Teams

-- **If you have a premium team, pay for premium tools** Don't make the mistake of spending dollars in labor to save pennies in tools.
+- **If you have a premium team, pay for premium tools.** Don't make the mistake of spending dollars in labor to save pennies in tools.
 (See: Scarcity mindset.)
 - Building great teams at work is about assembling the right combination of people and skills, much like sports teams are comprised of different roles.
 - **Pair people with complementary skills.** Understand that people have different strengths and that the whole can be more than the sum of the parts; shore up weaknesses, but don’t try to make everyone be the same.
+Instead, build teams by combining people with different strengths.
 - **Pair action-oriented people with methodical people to get the best of both.** Be careful to do this effectively or it will just frustrate both people.
 - **Agreeable, conscientious people are easy to manage.** They are intrinsically motivated and eager to please others.
 They will do more than their fair share of the work.
 Value them and protect them, and they will stay with you for the long haul.
 Be careful not to let these people be taken advantage of by their more demanding counterparts.
 Don’t let them burn themselves out.
 - **Disagreeable people challenge the organization to improve.** You need some of these people to get better as an organization.
 A team full of only agreeable people won’t improve as fast as a team with a couple of disagreeable people.
 But as a manager, you cannot let the disagreeable people run over the agreeable people.